paulbernhard/dof/_old/README.md

 `penx = 1.1pt` stroke-width
 `peny = 0.4pt` stroke-height
 `penangle = 0` pen angle (degrees as _numeric value_)
-`puncscale = 1.2` scale of pen for dots in punctuation
+`penpuncscale = 1.2` scale of pen for dots in punctuation

 ## Structure and Rendering